Laurie Wayburn

 Laurie Andrea Wayburn (born September 27, 1954) is an American author and conservationist.
-She was born to Peggy Wayburn and Edgar Wayburn on September 28, 1954.
-Wayburn is a direct descendant of Rabbi Jacob Voorsanger, a prominent early Jewish leader in San Francisco and rabbi of Congregation Emanu-El.
+She was born to two of the 20th century's most influential conservationists, Peggy Wayburn and Edgar Wayburn, on September 28, 1954.
+Through her father, Wayburn is a direct descendant of Rabbi Jacob Voorsanger, a prominent early Jewish leader in San Francisco and rabbi of Congregation Emanu-El.
 She transferred to Harvard University after a year at the University of California, Davis, and later graduated from Harvard University.
 She was the executive director of Point Reyes Bird Observatory from 1989 to 1991.
 She is the president and co-founder of Pacific Forest Trust.
 She received a James Irvine Foundation Leadership Award and a Kingsbury Browne Conservation Leadership Award in 2008.